-Alternatively, you can complete a GMHBA claim form and post to GMHBA along with your itemised receipt and/or account, or lodge your claim at a Medicare office who will forward to GMHBA for processing.
+Alternatively, you can complete a GMHBA claim form and post to GMHBA along with your itemised receipt and/or account.
 Please note that paper receipts will not be mailed back to members after a claim has been made.
 If you would like to retain a copy of your receipts for your records, you will need to make a copy prior to mailing your receipts to us.
 If you would like to keep your original receipt, no problem – you can make your claim online.

 Which extras providers can I use?